codekitchen/dinghy/README.md

 Dinghy shares your home directory (`/Users/<you>`) over NFS, using a private network interface between your host machine and the Dinghy Vagrant VM.
-This sharing is done in userspace, as your user, not as root.
+This sharing is done using a separate NFS daemon, not the system NFS daemon.

 Be aware that there isn't a lot of security around NFSv3 file shares.
 We've tried to lock things down as much as possible (this NFS daemon